Physical & digital, finished & in-progress, school work & personal

 - easy storage.

 Being in nature is proven to be stress-relieving.
 Researchers have found that merely watching nature images also has positive effects, improves health and even reduces the time spent in the hospital after surgery.
 Based on that and my own experiences with views and situations that I found calming and conducive to mindfulness, I’ve been filming one-minute sequences of landscapes, light etc. for some time.

 I’ve been testing the clips with a handful of friends.
 The feedback has been very positive.

-Breatheɘasy is an app for smartphones and smartwatches that helps people calm down when they need it most.
+Breatheɘasy is a concept for an app that helps people calm down when they need it most, used with smartphones and smartwatches.
 Animated visual aids help to stabilize and calm the breath, and through monitoring the user’s heart rate the app knows when they’ve calmed down.